-If Angular captured your heart as well, you might be interested in grabbing any of the following Angular components, built to support developers with basic and also advanced functionality that would reduce the time it takes to go from a prototype into a full production application.
+If Angular captured your heart, you might be interested in grabbing any of the following Angular components, built to support developers with basic and advanced functionality that would reduce the time it takes to go from a prototype into a full production application.
 Here is a list the best of the best Angular Components that have been published so far.

-Google is the official company behind Angular, so it would be ridiculous if they didn’t provide their design standard for Angular 2!
-So that’s what they’ve done, ported the material design onto Angular 2 components, ready to be used in your existing and future applications.
-The goal is to create a repository of material design user interface components that would honor the material design specification.
-All components have been globalized so that they can be used in any language or by any nationality, provide a straight on point API solution that makes developer work less frustrating, have been benchmark tested in common situations to ensure compatibility, has a clean codebase and well-documented functions so developers can enjoy the quality that Angular is known for.
-The component is gradually being improved as Angular 2 itself is getting more pampered, optimized, and processed.
+Google is the official company behind Angular, so it would be ridiculous if they didn’t provide their design standard for Angular!
+So that’s what they’ve done, ported the material design onto Angular components, ready to be used in your existing and future applications.
+The goal is to create a material design user interface components repository that would honor the material design specification.
+All components have been globalized so that they can be used in any language or by any nationality, provide a straight-on point API solution that makes developer work less frustrating, have been benchmark tested in common situations to ensure compatibility, has a clean codebase and well-documented functions so developers can enjoy the quality that Angular is known for.
+The component is gradually being improved as Angular itself is getting more pampered, optimized, and processed.

 Charts for Angular2 based on Chart.js

 Chart.js is an HTML5 charts library that utilizes the full potential of the HTML5 Canvas element.
-It has been used by data scientists, health researchers, journalists, media companies and publishers who value interactive charts to provide interactive data to their audience.
+Data scientists have used it, health researchers, journalists, media companies and publishers who value interactive charts to provide interactive data to their audience.
 Chart.js has seen use in slideshows, business meetings, and is frequently implemented in web and mobile apps alike.
 It’s a top trending charting library on GitHub, and not a single article online that talks about charting libraries is going to go without mentioning Chart.js!
 Although limited (is it really?) to only eight chart types, each of the types is impeccably perfected to stand out from the crowd through a meaningful focus on the presented data.
-And Angular 2 is the perfect framework that can complement the full potential of Chart.js as both share similar design understandings, and put together you can achieve wonders.
+And Angular is the perfect framework that can complement the full potential of Chart.js as both share similar design understandings, and put together you can achieve wonders.

-Right now there’s huge growth happening for drag and drop tools, libraries and frameworks, though usually they fall under the web design layout category, or prototyping.
-We aren’t seeing THAT much of drag and drop functionality in the traditional design of a website, unless that website is particularly built for the purpose of giving user the access to rearranging the layout of their user interface.
+Right now there’s huge growth happening for drag and drop tools, libraries and frameworks, though usually they fall under the web design layout category or prototyping.
+We aren’t seeing THAT much drag and drop functionality in the traditional design unless that website is built to allow users to rearrange the layout of their user interface.